When the eyelash grows inward instead of outward, it’s known as an ingrown eyelash, or trichiasis. As it grows, it can irritate your eye and eyelid.

 You may notice signs of an ingrown eyelash when the area around the eye becomes red and sore.
-You may also experience blurry vision (due to the irritation) or watery eyes.
+You may also experience watery eyes or blurry vision due to irritation.

 Certain eye conditions might also contribute to ingrown eyelashes:

-- Blepharitis: Occurs when the edge of the eyelids become inflamed.
+- Blepharitis.
+This condition occurs when the edge of the eyelids become inflamed.

-- Distichiasis: An extra row of eyelashes grows closer to the eye than normal, which rubs against the eye, causing irritation.
+- Distichiasis.
+This happens when an extra row of eyelashes grows closer to the eye than normal, which rubs against the eye, causing irritation.

-- Trichiasis: The entire eyelid is turned inward and the eyelashes rub against the eyeball.
-If trichiasis persists, it can cause scarring and damage to your cornea.
+- Entropion.
+In this condition, the eyelid turns inward, making your eyelashes rub against the eyeball.
+If entropion persists, it can cause scarring and damage to your cornea.
 This is typically a secondary effect from inflammation.

-These at-home treatments will not get rid of your ingrown eyelash, but they can help with the discomfort and irritation.
+These at-home treatments won’t get rid of your ingrown eyelash, but they can help with the discomfort and irritation.

 If your condition is severe or recurring, you may need surgery to treat it.

-In removing the eyelash, the doctor will grab the lash with forceps or pincers and pluck it out.
+When removing the eyelash, your doctor will grab the lash with forceps or pincers and pluck it out.
 You may need eye drops to help with the discomfort as your eye heals.

-Doctors can also assist you in eyelid surgery or radio surgery.
-In radio surgery, a doctor passes a current into the root of the eyelash via radio waves.
+Your doctor can also assist you in eyelid surgery or ablation surgery.
+In ablation surgery, a doctor directs radio waves or laser waves into the root of the eyelash.
 This will get rid of the eyelash and should help a recurring condition.

 Some treatments might be more painful or have a longer recovery period than others.

-Ingrown eyelashes can cause pain and irritation, and they are a common problem.
-You can treat the symptoms with a variety of home remedies and over-the-counter eye products.
+Ingrown eyelashes can cause pain and irritation, and they’re a common problem.
+You can treat the symptoms with a variety of home remedies and OTC eye products.

-But if you wish to relieve yourself from potential problems or for a more permanent solution, you will have to seek medical attention.
+But if you wish to relieve yourself from complications or find a more permanent solution, you’ll have to seek medical attention.
 An ophthalmologist or optometrist can help you choose the best plan of action for your condition.